-My high school friends in Singapore and my college friend in Kuala Lumpur, they trusted me too.
+My high school friends in Singapore, my college friend in Kuala Lumpur, they trusted me too.

 Not formally educated as a photographer, I realised, set me apart.

-I won’t bore you with my philosophy, history, cameras, ‘story telling’, or other marketing jargons.
+I won’t bore you with my philosophy, my cameras, my ‘storytelling’, or other marketing jargons.

 Just this: I shoot with the past and future in mind.

 I have no interest in making you look like you’re on a magazine cover, or you do things that you won’t normally do.

 Looking pretty is important, but not as important as looking happy enjoying your day.

 As your photographer, my job description is to document how far you’ve come, hand-in-hand, to one exact moment in life.